Mission and History

 The Friedman Foundation for Educational Choice builds upon the Friedmans’ vision, clarifies its meaning to the public, and amplifies the national call for true education reform through universal school choice.
 As the only national organization dedicated solely to advancing Milton and Rose Friedman’s vision, we bring an unsurpassed clarity of purpose to the education reform debate.

 Our success is well-recognized.
-We are known as “the nation’s original advocate of school choice,” according to Philanthropy Magazine, and we have been called “the nation’s leading voucher advocates” by the Wall Street Journal.
+We are known as “the nation’s original advocate of school choice,” according to Philanthropy Magazine, and we have been called “the nation’s leading advocate of vouchers” by the Wall Street Journal.